shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 The first thing we do is to eliminate from our data set the long tail of critics who've rated very few movies.
-These critics are not very influential, and they also help reduce $$n$$, which is the _width_ of our matrices.
+Not only are these critics not very influential, eliminating them also helps reduce $$n$$ (the matrix width).
 Accordingly, there is a configurable _rating count threshold_, currently set to $$5$$.
 We do one pass over the ratings data and construct